Sukantabasu/alchemist-shell.ai-hackathon-2025/docs/source/index.rst

 1. **Prepare Data Structure**:

-a.
 Create a DATA/ folder containing train.csv and test.csv

-b.
 Create an ExtractedDATA/ folder for processed outputs

-c.
 Create a Models/ folder for trained model artifacts

 2. **Run the Pipeline**: